Hamlin in their hearts, the NFL pays tribute to No. 3

 “It’s been very positive.
 I’ve seen Bills fans, I’ve seen Patriots fans and people wearing other NFL jerseys coming up.
 I think this is bigger than a team thing at this point,” Magnuson said.

-Fifteen-hundred miles away, and three hours later in Denver, the Chargers and Broncos each walked to the numbers near their respective sidelines while the No. 3s on both teams — Russell Wilson and Derwin James Jr. — met at the 50-yard-line, shook hands and kneeled in prayer.
+Fifteen-hundred miles away, and three hours later in Denver, the Chargers and Broncos each walked to the numbers and linked arms near their respective sidelines before the game’s first snap while the No. 3s on both teams — Russell Wilson and Derwin James Jr. — met at the 50-yard-line, shook hands and kneeled in prayer.

 Philly running back Miles Sanders tweeted a picture of himself, wearing a “Love For Damar” sweatshirt, and flashing the number “3” while FaceTiming with Hamlin from his hospital.